volkipp/adobe-animate-loader/README.md

 Now CreateJS animations are ready to be packed!

-Next, install the adobe-animate-loader into your webpack project `yarn add -D adobe-animate-loader` or if you enjoy npm:
+Next, install the adobe-animate-loader into your webpack project `yarn add -D volkipp/adobe-animate-loader` or if you enjoy npm:
-`npm i adobe-animate-loader --save-dev`
+`npm i volkipp/adobe-animate-loader --save-dev`

 You'll need to dedicate a folder to only put your CreateJS animations.
 In this example, any .js file in src/assets/animation will be loaded through the adobe-animate-loader.